 Enhance your eye color or even change it completely.
 Colored contact lenses are fun and come in a variety of colors for both light and dark eyes.

 Distorted irregular corneas found in keratoconus and after injuries may require special designs.
-Sclerals are large diameter rigid lenses that go beyond the cornea and bathe it in saline.
+Sclerals are large-diameter rigid lenses that go beyond the cornea and bathe it in saline.
 This is often more comfortable than standard rigid lenses and may help dry eye problems as well.
 Here is an insertion and care video.
-Here are also links to get the Saline ampules for your scleral lenses or you can get larger bottles from PuriLens.
+It's important to use a pure unpreserved saline on insertion.
+We carry Lacripure saline ampules in the office

 Theatrical or prosthetic lenses are colored lenses used to completely replace your natural eye color.
 If you ever wanted zombie whites or devil red eyes they are available.
 It is also used for injured and disfigured eyes that want a more normal appearance.